Open Loop Fare Collection: Modular vs. System Integration

 The passenger appeal is clear, and yet many transit agencies assume that the technology is out of reach.
 It’s too costly to build and deploy, and too complex to manage.

-Traditionally, system integrators have delivered contactless open loop fare collection systems through a design, build, operate, and maintain approach.
+Traditionally, system integrators have delivered contactless transportation payment systems through a design, build, operate, and maintain approach.
 They have been built from scratch for a single transit agency to detailed specifications.
-The hardware is expensive and projects can take years to complete.
+The hardware is expensive, and projects can take years to complete.

 Once the system is live, it needs investment to operate, maintain and upgrade.
 With a contractual lock-in to a sole vendor, there is no scope for widening the net when procuring new hardware and this lack of competition drives prices upward.
 Upgrades can become a costly headache.